Katie Couric, Mayim Bialik to Be “Jeopardy!” Guest Hosts

-Katie Couric, Mayim Bialik and Aaron Rodgers are among the future guest hosts who will fill in for the late Alex Trebek on “Jeopardy!”
+Katie Couric, Mayim Bialik, Aaron Rodgers and journalist Bill Whitaker are among the future guest hosts who will fill in for the late Alex Trebek on “Jeopardy!”

 The show announced Wednesday that Couric, the journalist and former “Today” show host, will become the first woman ever to host the show.

-Note: This story has been updated to correct spelling of Bill Whitaker’s last name.